-ID Severity Level Message Cause Action 1111 Information Removed <file name&gt; millisecond message.
-Messages from callers must be at least <configured limit&gt; milliseconds to send.</configured </file The message was too short to retain.
-Error is no longer logged.
-1112 Information Message notification was unable to open phrase libraries. <file name&gt; Error <error number="">.</error></file The voice mail system was unable to locate system prompts.
-The hard disk drive or disk partition where the message directory \shoreline data\vms resides is unavailable, was intentionally removed from the system, or is corrupted.
-Verify that the hard drive or drive partition where \shoreline data\vms resides is operating properly.
+ID Severity Level Message Cause Action 1110 Information Voice Mail disk usage reached maximum capacity.
+The hard disk drive or disk partition where the message directory \shoreline data\vms resides is full.
+Free up disk space on the drive where \shoreline data\vms resides.
+Voice mail is unable to accept any new messages until disk space is made available.
+1111 Information Removed <file name> millisecond message.
+Messages from callers must be at least <configured limit> milliseconds</configured </file The message was too short to retain.
+Error is no longer logged. ; to send.
+1112 Information Message notification was unable to open phrase libraries. <file< td="">The voice mail system was unable to locate system prompts.Verify that the hard drive or drive partition where \shoreline data\vms resides is operating properly.</file<> The voice mail system was unable to locate system prompts.
+Verify that the hard drive or drive partition where \shoreline data\vms resides is operating properly. name> Error <error number="">.</error> The hard disk drive or disk partition where the message directory \shoreline data\vms resides is unavailable, was intentionally removed from the system, or is corrupted.
 Correct any disk problems and restart the server.
-1113 Information There have been too many invalid logon attempts for mail box <mail box number&gt;.</mail An attempt to log into this mail box failed.
+1113 Information There have been too many invalid logon attempts for mail box <mail box="" number="">.</mail> An attempt to log into this mail box failed.
 While this event can indicate an unauthorized user, it most often results from a forgotten (or mistyped) password.
 No action.